thendo90/fe-project/README.md

 The minimum version of Node.js which I can endorse for running this project is v17.2.0

-## Pending features

-Some features left to add are:

-- make the design more responsive (currently only styled for mobile views)

 ## Built with

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces